-- 1 Load the operating system on an alternate boot disk, using the same procedure as you would normally use for the server type. - 2 On the alternate disk, create the partition and directory where NetBackup, its catalogs (if applicable), and databases resided on the original disk.
-By default, they reside under the /usr/openv directory. - 3 Verify that the operating system works, that any required patches are installed, and that specific configuration settings are made.
-Take corrective action as needed. - 4 Install NetBackup on the alternate disk.
+- Load the operating system on an alternate boot disk, using the same procedure as you would normally use for the server type. - 2 On the alternate disk, create the partition and directory where NetBackup, its catalogs (if applicable), and the databases resided on the original disk.
+By default, they reside under the /usr/openv directory.

+- 3 Verify that the operating system works, that any required patches are installed, and that specific configuration settings are made.
+Take corrective action as needed. - Install NetBackup on the alternate disk.
 Install only the robotic software for the devices that are required to read backups of the NetBackup catalogs and regular backups of the disk being restored.
-If a non-robotic drive can read these backups, no robot is required. - 5 Install any NetBackup patches that had been previously installed.
-See the documentation that was included with the patch software. - 6 If the catalog directories differ from those in the NetBackup catalog backups, recreate that directory structure on disk before you recover the catalog.
+If a non-robotic drive can read these backups, no robot is required.